What Will It Cost ?

 Finally, resist simply going for the cheapest price.
 There may be good reason why they’re the cheapest.
 Typically this may include inadequate or no insurance, doing cash jobs, inferior workmanship, no quality controls, no safety measures, no guarantee, and no track record.
 You may end up spending more to hire a professional to clean up after.

 Prices for window cleaning in Perth can vary drastically from one service provider to another as do techniques and quality controls.
 If you value quality service, make sure you research your options carefully.
-At triple C, we are committed to delivering the finest quality window cleaning service at competitive prices to give you good value for your hard-earned money.

 Is the window cleaner adequately insured?